gpproton/titan/README.md

 ## TODO's for project

-- Establish robust config based task execution
+- [ ] Bind CLI params to titan command package
-- Allow job testing
+- [ ] Add jobs import/queue to titan
-- Allow for job specific configs
+- [ ] Allow for job specific configs
-- More...
+- [ ] Add job modes for single and daemon execution.